Quantum Dueling: an Efficient Solution for Combinatorial Optimization: Grover Search

 \section{Grover Search}

-As summarized in Algorithm ~\ref{alg:GS}, Grover search algorithm aims at finding a solution $x$ satisfying $f(x) = 1$ in the search space $S$ comprising of $N = |S| = 2^{n}$ elements, $M$ of them are the solutions we want.
-The algorithm operates on the $2^{n}$ - dimensional Hilbert Space $\mathscr{H}_{S}$ comprising of a set of orthonormal basis $B$.
-There is a bijection from $S$ to $B$ such that every element in $S$ corresponds to a basis vector in $B$.
+As summarized in Algorithm ~\ref{alg:GS}, the Grover search algorithm aims at finding a solution $x$ satisfying $f(x) = 1$ in the search space $S$ comprising of $N = |S| = 2^{n}$ elements, $M$ of them are the solutions we want.
+The algorithm operates on the $2^{n}$ - dimensional Hilbert Space $\mathscr{H}_{S}$ comprising of a set of orthonormal basis $B=\{\ket{x}|x\in S\}$.

 To illustrate the idea better, we represent the state vector $|\psi\rangle$ at any stage after initialization as a rotating vector in the 2-dimensional plane, the axes being the mean superposition of all solutions $|\varphi\rangle$ and non-solutions $|\gamma\rangle$.